smack-logo

 How to use the wp-cli method

-Another method to import users as CSV into WordPress is by using wp-cli.
-This method is pretty straightforward and easy to follow.
-First, you need to prepare a the file in a specific format, which should look something like this:
+Another method for importing users from CSV without a plugin is using WP-CLI.
+This method is pretty straightforward to follow.
+First, you need to prepare a file in a specific format, which should look something like this:

 user_login,user_email,display_name,role,authors_parameter